-Pratt provides students with an outstanding professional education and a traditional residential college experience within the exciting creative environment of one of the pre-eminent art schools in the US.
+Pratt provides students with an outstanding professional education and a traditional residential college experience within the exciting creative environment of one of the pre-eminent art schools in the United States and the world.

-Pratt's location is ideal, on a 25-acre campus with five residence halls in a residential neighborhood just 25 minutes from the art center of the world, Manhattan.
+Pratt's location, on a 25-acre campus with five residence halls in a residential neighborhood just 25 minutes from the art center of the world, Manhattan, is ideal.
 With an acclaimed contemporary sculpture park on campus, historic buildings, brick pathways, and beautiful landscaping, Pratt provides students with a visually beautiful setting just minutes from Manhattan.
 Five residence halls on campus plus two dining options (as well as many restaurants in the area) provide students with choices for living.

-Students may choose to become involved in student government, clubs, student activities.
-They may work on campus in one of the hundreds of student employment jobs available.
+Students may choose to become involved in student government, clubs, student activities, and they may work on campus in one of the hundreds of student employment jobs available.

 Top Three Reasons Students Choose Pratt

 (1) A distinguished faculty of practicing artists, designers, architects, writers, and librarians, many of whom have received awards for their work and are leaders in their fields.
 Often it's faculty connections that land you your internship and eventually your first job, whether it's directly through your instructors or through our Center for Career and Professional Development.
 Pratt’s placement rate for undergraduate students is 91 percent six months after graduation and 95 percent for graduate students.